LN-Zap/zap-desktop/README.md

 Once you have the .zip file downloaded, simply **double click** on the file to unzip.

-Then navigate to the extracted folder drag-and-drop the `Zap.app` to `Applications`.
+Navigate to the newly extracted folder, then drag-and-drop the `Zap.app` file to the `Applications` folder.

-Unmount the image and navigate to `Applications`.
+Unmount the image and navigate to `Applications` folder.

-Finally, open `Zap.app`
+Finally, **double click** on the `Zap.app` file.

 ### Windows